blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

     3,10,4,9,3 $END
 ```

-The log file reveals the energy and found it quickly in the terminal by using the following command….
+The log file reveals the energy and I found it quickly in the terminal by using the following *Unix* command….
 `grep "NSERCH" Butadienescan90_126.log | grep "GRAD"`

 There is no `> filename.txt` destination for the output so it is echoed to the terminal.
 I then just observed each energy value and recorded the value.
 The last line has the last iteration of the optimization with the final energy..